Monday, April 21, 2025

 Bolehkah Sekali Saja Kumenangis

-A tongue twister for a title and something picked as a time filler.
+A tongue twister for a title and something picked up as a time filler.
 The plot includes an abusive father, group therapy and a bit of a romance.
 Nothing very original, but very (I mean very) well done.
 Indonesian films are now getting more attention.

 They had done research for abusive fathers and group therapy.
 The writing made sense, the acting was very believable and the directing precise.